 Contract with Pennsylvanians

 Pennsylvania is growing slower than most other states, and economic productivity remains on a downward spiral, while taxes and the size of government continue to grow.
-We must take immediate action to reverse these trends, including the calling of a Limited Pennsylvania Constitutional Convention to quickly and efficiently update the state’s archaic laws while protecting the best provisions of Pennsylvania’s Constitution.
+We must take immediate action to reverse these trends, modernize the state’s archaic laws and protect our families' Constitutional rights.

 Here are Jason's policy positions that will launch the